Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 - The data in here will essentially be reversed the source and destination possibly being flipped and the IP address source becomes the Linux computer and the destination becomes the Windows computer and this keeps going on throughout all the pings

-- Next, we will do a perpetual Ping put in Windows Powershell Ping the IP address of the Linux computer 10.0.0.5 and then -t this will make the data ping forever while Wireshark captures them as well in the background
+- Next, we will do a perpetual Ping put in Windows Powershell Ping the IP address of the Linux computer 10.0.0.5 and then -t example (ping 10.0.0.5 -t) this will make the data ping forever while Wireshark captures them as well in the background

 <br><br>
 <h3>&#9318; Configuring a firewall to Block all incoming ping traffic </h3>